bcabio/fullstack-bootcamp/README.md

 3. [day_2-final](./Day\ 2/day_2-final) is what day 2 of fullstack bootcamp was intended to create.
 It is a more complete version of 'day_1-project'.
 Use this project folder to start on day 3 of fullstack bootcamp.

----

-Day 3, Day 4, and Day 5 will be updated as the bootcamp progresses.
+*Day 3, Day 4, and Day 5* will be updated as the bootcamp progresses.

 ###storeProject branch###